-This grant supports research to study the work songs of women in Telangana focusing on the Uyyala Paatalu songs, which are predominantly sung while working in the fields or as labour in the informal sector.
+For support towards a research-based study on the work songs of women in Telangana focusing on the Uyyala Paatalu songs, which are predominantly sung while working in the fields or as labour in the informal sector.
 The project will explore the socio-political and cultural relevance of the songs in the present context by looking at the subversive histories of participation of women in the people’s struggle of Telangana and their assertions against patriarchal and caste oppressions in the region.
 The outcome of this project and the Grantee's deliverables to IFA with the Final Report will be a film.
 Grant funds will cover equipment rental, professional fees, local travel and food, and an accountant’s fee.

 For working with the collections of ‘Mann Maps’ at the Kalakriti Archives in Hyderabad, Telangana.
 The Kalakriti Archives house the largest collection of maps in India.
 Sirisha will conduct research on these maps of Hyderabad city commissioned by the Nizam of Hyderabad in 1908 after the devastating floods in the city, which were created under the supervision of Leonard Munn, the chief inspector of mines under the Nizam regime.
 The study proposes to use the survey maps as tools to explore the non-physical aspects of the city’s topography.
 Using landscape as text, and oral histories, the project will provide insights into the social and cultural geographies of particular neighbourhoods in the city.
 The outcomes could include a series of events like lectures, discussions, workshops, and a paper.
 She will also think of organising ‘city walks’ in select areas of the city.